 For the bread to be done, the internal temperature should be around 99°C/210°F.

-When the loaves/rolls are done, remove from the oven and let cool completely on a wire rack.
+When the loaves/rolls are done, remove them from the oven and let cool completely on a wire rack.

 https://foodgeek.dk/en/sourdough-challah-recipe/ - Sourdough Challah